-- Geographical diversification: worldwide presence in the most important automotive markets, enabling the Company to cover its clients' needs in terms of quality, time and costs.
-Currently, Teknia has 21 production plants (in ten countries), three commercial offices, and development centers that provide services to the whole Group.
-The production plants are located in Spain (9), Brazil (1), Poland (2), USA (1), Czech Republic (1), Morocco (1), Mexico (3), Romania (1), Serbia (1) and Turkey (1). - Technological diversification: the Company specializes in the development and manufacture of automotive components, assembly, and the design of specific manufacturing processes.
-These services are carried out in four divisions: plastic, metallic (including tubing and stamping), machining and aluminum.

-- Close relationship with its major clients, which has led to the joint design of international expansion strategies, in which Teknia has accompanied its clients as a key supplier in new markets. - Continuous growth: the Company has made major strides in the commercial field, with the opening of international commercial offices, in USA, Germany, and Japan, with the goal of increasing sales and enhancing its visibility with regard to international expansion.
+- (i) Geographical diversification: worldwide presence in the most important automotive markets, enabling the Company to cover its clients' needs in terms of quality, time and costs.
+Currently, Teknia has 22 production plants (in eleven countries), three commercial offices, and development centers that provide services to the whole Group.
+The production plants are located in Spain (9), Brazil (1), Poland (2), USA (1), Czech Republic (1), Morocco (1), Mexico (3), Romania (1), Serbia (1), Turkey (1) and Germany (1). - (ii) Technological diversification: the Company specializes in the development and manufacture of automotive components, assembly, and the design of specific manufacturing processes.
+These services are carried out in four divisions: plastic, metallic (including tubing and stamping), machining and aluminum. - (iii) Close relationship with its major clients, which has led to the joint design of international expansion strategies, in which Teknia has accompanied its clients as a key supplier in new markets. - (iv) Continuous growth: the Company has made major strides in the commercial field, with the opening of international commercial offices, in USA, Germany, and Japan, with the goal of increasing sales and enhancing its visibility with regard to international expansion.